NHSDigital/nhs-notify-web-cms/docs/pages/get-started/check-you-can-use-nhs-notify.md

 - intend to only send communications to patients or other members of the public – NHS Notify cannot be used to message NHS staff
 - not use NHS Notify to send marketing communications
-- check if other organisations or teams within NHS are already sending messages about the same subject matter
+- check if other organisations or teams within the NHS are already sending messages about the same subject matter

 ### If you intend to add links in NHS App messages